Jenny Holzer: Exhibitions

 Solo exhibitions of Holzer's work have been held in institutions such as the Fondation Beyeler in Riehen/Basel and the Whitney Museum of American Art, New York (2009), and the Museum of Contemporary Art, Chicago (2008).
 Other solo shows include Institute of Contemporary Arts, London (1988); Dia Art Foundation, New York (1989); Guggenheim Museum, New York (1989); Walker Art Center, Minneapolis (1991); Hamburger Kunsthalle, Hamburg (2000); Neue Nationalgalerie, Berlin (2001, 2011); Barbican Art Gallery, London (2006); BALTIC Centre for Contemporary Art, Gateshead (2010), and DHC/ART Foundation for Contemporary Art (2010).
-She has also participated in Documenta 8, Kassel (1987), as wells in group exhibitions in major institutions such as the Stedelijk Museum, Den Bosch, The Nederlands, the National Gallery of Canada, Ottawa, and the Museum of Modern Art, New York.
+She has also participated in Documenta 8, Kassel (1987), as well as in group exhibitions in major institutions such as the Stedelijk Museum, Den Bosch, The Netherlands, the National Gallery of Canada, Ottawa, and the Museum of Modern Art, New York.
 Holzer will participate in the 9th Gwangju Biennale (2012).
 According to the website for the 2015 'Dismaland' art installation led by Banksy, Holzer contributed works to the project.

 Holzer had several solo exhibitions in the past several years.
 In 2014 her work was in Jenny Holzer: Projecto Parede at the Museu de Arte Moderna (MAM) of São Paulo in Brazil in 2014 as well as Jenny Holzer: Dust Paintings at Cheim & Read in Chelsea, New York which exemplified her use of government documents as a source for her work.
 In 2015 she was in Jenny Holzer: Softer Targets at the Hauser & Wirth, Somerset in Bruton, UK which featured new work and other pieces from the past three decades.
-Also in 2015 she had a solo exhibition at the Barbara Kreakow Gallery in Boston, Massachusetts as well as War Paintings at Museo Correr in Venice, Italy.
-Then in the winter of 2016-17 at Alden Projects in New York, Holzer had the solo exhibition REJOICE!
-OUR TIMES ARE INTOLERABLE: Jenny Holzer’s Street Posters, 1977-1982, which showed her language-based posters that were pasted on the streets of New York.
+Also in 2015 she had a solo exhibition at the Barbara Krakow Gallery in Boston, Massachusetts as well as War Paintings at Museo Correr in Venice, Italy.
+Then in the winter of 2016–17 at Alden Projects in New York, Holzer had the solo exhibition REJOICE!
+OUR TIMES ARE INTOLERABLE: Jenny Holzer's Street Posters, 1977–1982, which showed her language-based posters that were pasted on the streets of New York.